Alex44lel/Cfact/README.md

 # Cfact - Real-Time Debate Fact Checker 🎯

 Cfact is an AI-powered tool designed to supervise and fact-check statements made during political debates between two people in real-time.
-Never miss another misleading claim!

 ## What It Does

 Have you ever watched a political debate and wondered "Is that actually true?"
-Cfact listens to live debates, identifies who's speaking, transcribes their statements, and instantly fact-checks them using advanced AI models.
-The results are displayed in a clean, color-coded interface so you can see which claims are accurate, which are false, and which need more investigation.
+Cfact listens to live debates, identifies who's speaking, transcribes their statements, and instantly fact-checks them.
+The results are displayed in a interface on the web so you can see which claims are accurate, which are false, and which need more investigation.

-Think of it as having a dedicated fact-checker sitting next to you during any political discussion, giving you real-time insights into the accuracy of statements being made.

 ## Features